aldensiol/agent-visualiser/README.md

     ├── .gitignore
     ├── README.md                            # Project documentation and overview
     ├── requirements.txt                     # Python dependencies required for the project
-    └── streamlit_app.py                     # Main entry point for the Streamlit application
+    └── app.py                               # Main entry point for the Chainlit application